Does mitosis produce diploid or haploid daughter cells?

 Meiosis produces 4 haploid cells.
 Mitosis produces 2 diploid cells.
 The old name for meiosis was reduction/ division.
 Meiosis I reduces the ploidy level from 2n to n (reduction) while Meiosis II divides the remaining set of chromosomes in a mitosis-like process (division).

-Does meiosis produce diploid daughter cells?
+Does mitosis have haploid daughter cells?

 The four daughter cells resulting from meiosis are haploid and genetically distinct.
 The daughter cells resulting from mitosis are diploid and identical to the parent cell.

-Can mitosis produce haploid cells?
+Does mitosis produce daughter cells?

 Does mitosis occur in haploid cells?